Battle of Lower Juba

-April 3, 2011

-Early in the morning Somali troops and Raskamboni troops launched an attack on the strategic town of Dhobley, a few hundred Somali troops attacked the town from the Kenyan border.
+Early in the morning on 1 April 2011 Somali troops and Raskamboni troops launched an attack on the strategic town of Dhobley, a few hundred Somali troops attacked the town from the Kenyan border.
 After a few hours of attacks the Somali troops seized Dhobley, resulting in a counterattack from Al Shabaab.
 Al Shabaab received reinforcements from Afmadow and Kismayo but the counterattack failed.
 Somali Armed Forces remained control over Dhobley and lost 3 soldiers during these operations.